bnorum/Self-Balancing-Battle/README.md

 5. **Build and run the application**:

-    Use your preferred IDE or the command line to build and run the C# backen. Serve the frontend using a development server or integrate it with the backen.
+    Use your preferred IDE or the command line to build and run the C# backend.
+    Serve the frontend using a development server or integrate it with the backend.

 ## 🛠️ Usage
-- Access the web interface through your browsr.- Register or log in to your player accout.- Initiate battles and view outcoms.- Monitor your statistics and progression over tie.
+- Access the web interface through your browser.
+- Register or log in to your player account.
+- Initiate battles and view outcomes.
+Monitor your statistics and progression over time.

-## 📁 Project Structure

-- `NorumBradenFinal`: Contains the main C# application source cde.
-- `node_modules`: Frontend dependencies managed by pm.
-- `.vs`: Visual Studio configuration fies.
-- `README.m`: Project documentaton.
-- `LICENS`: MIT License fle.

 ## 📄 Licese

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for detils.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---